CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowServiceItemHealthCheckExecution.md

 HasWorkflowInfo returns a boolean if a field has been set.

+### SetWorkflowInfoNil

+`func (o *WorkflowServiceItemHealthCheckExecution) SetWorkflowInfoNil(b bool)`

+ SetWorkflowInfoNil sets the value for WorkflowInfo to be an explicit nil

+### UnsetWorkflowInfo
+`func (o *WorkflowServiceItemHealthCheckExecution) UnsetWorkflowInfo()`

+UnsetWorkflowInfo ensures that no value is present for WorkflowInfo, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)